lambdaclass/cairo-vm/README.md

 ## 🦂 Disclaimer

 `cairo-rs` is still being built therefore breaking changes might happen often so use it at your own risk.
-Cargo doesn't comply with [point 4](https://semver.org/#spec-item-4), it's advised to pin the version to 0.1.0
+Cargo doesn't comply with [semver](https://semver.org/), so we advise to pin the version to 0.1.0

 ## 🐪 About